aiidateam/aiida-common-workflows/docs/source/workflows/base/relax.rst

-Common relax workflow
+Common Relax Workflow
 ---------------------

-he common relax workflow performs a geometric optimization of a molecule or extended system towards the most energetically favorable configuration.
+The common relax workflow performs a geometric optimization of a molecule or extended system towards the most energetically favorable configuration.
 It defines a common interface that is currently implemented by eleven quantum engines: Abinit, BigDFT, CASTEP, CP2K, FLEUR, Gaussian, NWChem, ORCA, Quantum ESPRESSO, Siesta, VASP.
 The ORCA and Gaussian implementations only support the optimization of molecules.

 In the initial page of this documentation the general instructions for the :ref:`submission of a common workflow <how-to-submit>` are presented, covering both the use of the built-in command line interface (CLI) and custom submission scripts.
 Since the CLI does not expose the full functionalities of the interface, this section focuses on the creation of submission scripts and explains how to have full control on the relaxation process through the common interface.
 The CLI is explained at the end of the section.

+.. _relax-inputs:

 Relaxation inputs
 .................